Karkamış: Archeology

 Karkemish has always been well known to scholars because of several references to it in the Bible (Jer.
 46:2; 2 Chr.
 35:20; Isa.
 10:9) and in Egyptian and Assyrian texts.
 However, its location was identified only in 1876 by George Smith.

-The site was excavated by the British Museum, 1878-1881 by Patrick Henderson, 1911 by D. G. Hogarth and R. C. Thompson, and from 1912 to 1914 by C. L. Woolley, and T. E. Lawrence ("Lawrence of Arabia").
+The site was excavated by the British Museum, 1878–1881 by Patrick Henderson, 1911 by D. G. Hogarth and R. C. Thompson, and from 1912 to 1914 by C. L. Woolley, and T. E. Lawrence ("Lawrence of Arabia").
 Excavations were interrupted in 1914 by World War I, resumed in 1920 with Woolley and then ended with the Turkish War of Independence.
 These expeditions uncovered substantial remains of the Neo-Hittite and Neo-Assyrian periods, including defensive structures, temples, palaces, and numerous basalt statues and reliefs with Luwian hieroglyphic inscriptions.

 Following the completion in March 2011 of mine clearing operations on the Turkish portion of the site, archaeological work was resumed in September 2011 by a Turco-Italian joint archaeological expedition under the direction of Prof. Nicolò Marchetti of the University of Bologna.

+Border Crossing

+Karkamış is the site of one of the 11 formal border crossing points between Turkey and Syria, connecting the Turkish town of Karkamış to the Syrian town of Jarablus, signifying the only Border Gate in the province of Gaziantep.
+Karkamış-Jarablus Border Gate is currently operational between 7:00 and 19:00 everyday including weekends and used by Turkish and Syrian nationals.

+The border gate has a smaller capacity compared to Öncüpınar and Cilvegözü border gates and thus lacks the truck traffic present at those gates, only offering a crossing by foot.
+As of Summer 2025, it is closed to visits into Syria by land to 3rd country nationals like all land borders with Syria.
+The border gate is surrounded by the Turkish-Syria Border Wall from both sides.
+Before the end of Syrian Civil War, in 2022, the border site was also targeted by mortar shells by military elements Northern Syria, resulting in the injury of Turkish soldiers and the death of a teacher in the adjacent primary school.